yegoryeliz/RemoteApps-Linux/README.md

 Icon=/home/username/.config/Remote/Icons/YourIcon.png
 ```

-* finally, run `xfreerdp /path/to/your/RDPfile.RDP` and follow the prompts. this is important because you need to accept the certificate of the RDP server, otherwise your shortcuts worn work.
+* finally, run `xfreerdp /path/to/your/RDPfile.RDP` and follow the prompts. this is important because you need to accept the certificate of the RDP server, otherwise your shortcuts won't work.

 * once you restart, your app should in the GNOME app menu.